Get more information here: PandaDoc for Sugar

 What does this integration do?
 This integration allows you to create, send, and track quotes, proposals, and contracts from within SugarCRM.
-You will be able to start the document creation process from an Opportunity, Account, Contact, Calls, Cases, Knowledge Base, Leads, Meetings, Revenue Line Items, Tasks, any custom modules created in SugarCRM.
+You will be able to start the document creation process from an Opportunity, Account, Contact, Calls, Cases, Knowledge Base, Leads, Meetings, Revenue Line Items, Tasks, Quotes and any custom modules created in SugarCRM.
 Module records with all of your custom fields and contact information, product info as well as pricing details, will flow into your documents seamlessly.
-Please note: We currently do not integrate with the “Quotes” SugarCRM module.

 Before you get started, however, please make sure that you have a PandaDoc account (Don’t have one yet?
 Sign up here.)

-Which SugarCRM versions is supported with this integration?: Currently, our integration extension supports the latest stable version of SugarCRM (7.7.0), however other versions could be used, example SugarCRM (126.96.36.199)……
+Which SugarCRM versions is supported with this integration?: Currently, our integration extension supports SugarCRM 8.0.0, however some older versions could be used, example SugarCRM (220.127.116.11).

 Step 1: Installation of PandaDoc in SugarCRM